diegosnchz/MinorityReport/architecture_design.md

 # Architecture Design: Minority Report Crime Prediction System

 ## 1. GAN Architecture on Graphs
-The core of the predictive system is a Generative Adversarial Network (GAN) designed for graph data.
+The core of theedictive system is a Generative Adversarial Network (GAN) designed for graph data.

 ### **Generator (The Crime)**
 *   **Role**: Simulates the emergence of criminal patterns by generating synthetic node embeddings that mimic the distribution of "criminal" nodes or by predicting hidden edges (relationships) that signify criminal collaboration.